liferay-design/liferay.design/README.md

 ### Quick Start

-**Warning**: This project only works with Node v12.
-You can use [NVM](https://github.com/nvm-sh/nvm) to install Node v14 by `nvm install 14`, then you can follow these steps:
+**Warning**: This project only works with Node v14 (v14.21.3).
+You can use [NVM](https://github.com/nvm-sh/nvm) to install Node v14 by `nvm install 14`, in some cases you might need v12, then you can follow these steps:

 1. **Install Dependencies**